iamtomhewitt/home-dashboard-recipe-manager/README.md

 ```

 ### `/recipes (GET)`
 Returns all the stored recipe names we currently have.
-Specifying a name parameter returns a single recipe: `/recipes?name=Pasta Bake`
+An API key must be specified.
+Specifying a name parameter returns a single recipe: `/recipes?name=Pasta Bake&apiKey=<key>`
 #### Responses
 * `200` success
 ```json